dnt0n/flappy-bird-clone-game/README.md

 In the code file there are 3 files: main, settings, and sprites.

 To run the game, run the main file.
+Mouse click to jump.
+Game settings can be changed under the settings file.

 On top of YouTuber Clear Code's implementation, I added the below functionalities:
 1. Added the ability to adjust more game settings such as obstacle size, gravity, jump height, obstacle speed and intervals under the settings file.
 2. Added 2 more types of obstacles - double pillars and stones to increase the difficulty and playability of the game.
 3. Added a feature which increases game difficulty as score increases.
 There are three difficulty tiers - easy, medium and hard which correspond to different game speeds.
 4. Added plane crash sound.
-5. Added many useful comments when I coded along the video.
+5. Added many useful comments when I coded alongside the video.